Bryce Canyon National Park at night

 The terrifying creatures that inhabit this refuge are not the ones suggested by its title.
 This is the only place in the world where endangered red wolves still exist in the wild, offering up chilling howls nightly.
 What could make a wild place scarier?

-7. Edgar Allen Poe National Historic Site, Pennsylvania
+7. Edgar Allan Poe National Historic Site, Pennsylvania

-photo: Edgar Allen Poe's burial site. credit: flickr, bittermelon.
+photo: Edgar Allan Poe's burial site. credit: flickr, bittermelon.

 8. Big South Fork National River Recreation Area, Tennessee